Today's Thursday • 7 mins read

-A lot of people try to manipulate you, and you can usually spot it.
-But master manipulators are a whole different story.
+People often try to trick you, but you can usually tell.
+But some manipulators are a whole different story.

-Read on to know the most sinister signs of master manipulators.
+Read on to know the unobvious signs of master manipulators, and stop them before they do terrible things to your life.

 1. Gaslighting and Reality Distortion